Who has the last word? Understanding How to Sample Online Discussions: A Probabilistic Model of Justified Arguments in Synthetic Bipolar Argumentation Frameworks

 Equations \ref{up} and \ref{down} provide an upper and a lower bound of the function $p_h$.
-The upper bound in Equation \ref{up} is composed by two terms: one is the probability $p(0)$ of a node to be a leaf and another term that depends on the winning probability $p_{h+1}$ of the nodes at the following level.
-This second term is responsible for the oscillations of the upper bound in function of the level for $q<\frac{1}{2}$ and the decreasing of it in function of the level for $q>\frac{1}{2}$ (similar to what we have seen in Equations \ref{2}, \ref{3} and \ref{1}).
-However the higher is the lower bound the smaller will be the amplitude of the oscillations and the decrease, as $p_h$ will be squeezed between a large $p_h^{min}$ and 1.
-This is shown in Figures \ref{fig:cobweb_1} and \ref{fig:cobweb_2}.
-The left of these figures shows systems with a relatively small $p(0)=0.1$, indicated by the green dashed line.
-The right of these figures shows systems with a relatively large $p(0)=0.5$.
-This will respectively determine large and small oscillations of $p_h$ in Figure \ref{fig:cobweb_1} and long and short decrease of $p_h$ in Figure \ref{fig:cobweb_2}.
+The upper bound in Equation \ref{up} is composed of two terms: The first one, $p(0)$, is the probability of a node to be a leaf and the other term depends on the probability $p_{h+1}$ of the nodes at the following level being justified arguments.
+This second term is responsible for the oscillations of the upper bound in function of the level for $q<\frac{1}{2}$, and the decrease of the probability of an argument being justified as function of the level for $q>\frac{1}{2}$ (similar to what we have seen in Equations \ref{2}, \ref{3} and \ref{1}).
+However the higher is the lower bound the smaller will be the amplitude of the oscillations and the decrease per-level, as $p_h$ will be squeezed between a large $p_h^{min}$ and 1.
+This is shown in Figure \ref{fig:cobweb_1}.
+Figures \ref{subfig-1} and \ref{subfig-3} show systems with a relatively small $p(0)=0.1$, indicated by the green dashed line.
+Figures \ref{subfig-2} and \ref{subfig-4} show systems with a relatively large $p(0)=0.5$.
+This will respectively determine large and small oscillations of $p_h$ in Figure \ref{subfig-1} and \ref{subfig-2} and long and short decrease of $p_h$ in Figures \ref{subfig-3} and \ref{subfig-4}.
 The blue dots represent the iterative solution of the equation: